cerebralideas/Cerebral-Coding-Guide/html-guide.md

 	4. ### Events

 		Inline Events like `onclick=""` should be used very carefully, if at all.
 Try to avoid mixing languages.
+If you do use it, make sure you are calling a single function that's on an external .js file.

-4. ## Comments
+5. ## Comments

 	1. Comments should be used anytime there is ambiguity or complexity.
 If you are using PHP `includes` then a comment explaining what is being included is always a good idea.